-People use them to better their health, keep them away from illnesses and provide them good nutrients.
+People use them to better their health, keep them away from illnesses and provide them key nutrients.

 Pregnant women are usually recommended to get multivitamins during their term.

-This article discusses Multivitamins for women and how they can help you.
+This article discusses the different supplements of vitamins and how they can help you.